eriqande/con-gen-csu/README.md

 - Read about shell scripting and do the follow-along and self-study exercises in the [Shell Programmin](https://eriqande.github.io/nmfs-bioinf-2022/shell-prog.html) section of a workshop I taught at NMFS in 2022. _Note!
-In order to get the files needed to run some of the code, you will need to synchronize your `con-gen-csu` fork with the upstream repo and then pull that down onto Alpine into the main branch.
+In order to get the files in the directory `data/samtools_stats` needed to run some of the code, you will need to synchronize your `con-gen-csu` fork with the upstream repo and then pull that down onto Alpine into the main branch.
 - Read about HPCCs and SLURM in the handbook.
 [Chapter 8, up through and including all of 8.2](https://eriqande.github.io/eca-bioinf-handbook/chap-HPCC.html)